check out our:

 "I see no occasion for that.
 You and the girls may go, or you may send them by themselves, which perhaps will be still better, for as you are as handsome as any of them, Mr. Bingley may like you the best of the party."
 (14-19)

-Mr. Bennet's style of communication is a kind of passive aggressive, teasing banter.
-Most of which tends to go right over his wife's head.
+Mr. Bennet's style of communication is a kind of passive aggressive, teasing banter, most of which goes way, way over his wife's head.
 Why does he talk to her in this way (which presumably isn't the way he talks to, say, Bingley, when he goes to visit him)?

 "You began the evening well, Charlotte," said Mrs. Bennet with civil self-command to Miss Lucas.
 "You were Mr. Bingley's first choice."